my-projects-seb0927/freeCodeCamp-Kubernetes_Course/Kubernetes notes.md

 - Connecting to the pods is possible from the node, but these IP addresses are assigned dynamically when the pods are created.
   - It's recommended to not rely on these IP addresses because of that.
 - There is a service for connecting to the pods taking in account what said before.

+# What is a Service
+> **Time stamp:** 01:09:24

+If you want to connect to specific deployments using an specific IP address you have to create **services**.
+There are many options:

+- Create a ClusterIP and that IP address will be created and assigned to specific deployment and you will be able to connect to that specific deployment all inside of the cluster using a kind of **virtual IP address**.
+  - Take a note, it will be just a single IP address for the entire deployment.
+- There was an option to create external IP addresses to open deployment to outside world.
+It is possible to expose specific deployment to the IP address of the node or use a load balancer.
+  - **The most common solution:** To have a load balancer IP address, which will be just single for the entire Kubernetes cluster for a specific deployment.
+    -  It means that you will be able to connect to your deployment no matter where pods are created using just a single external IP address